Jwhiles/error-handling/README.md

 # error-handling
-Workshop on error handling &amp; testing for errors

-Error handling can be a pain - it will add extra code to your server, and you can easily write a server that will work without any error handling at all.
-However, if you want your server to be at all reliable, then you need to deal with errors that do arise.
+Error handling can be a pain - and it can be hard to see its benefits immediately.
+But errors WILL happen, and if you want your program to be at reliable, then you need to deal with errors that do arise.
 So let's learn how!

 ## What is an error?
 If you write your code wrong, and it doesn't work, that is not an error.
 That is a bug, and the solution is to fix it.
-When we talk about errors, we mean problems that arise from sources we can't control.
+When we talk about errors, we mean problems arising from sources we can't control.
 Two prime examples are
   - user input
   - external APIs